Office of Postsecondary Education, Department of Education.

 Increasing the number and proportion of high-need students (as defined in this notice) who persist in and complete college or other postsecondary education and training.

 Projects that are designed to significantly increase efficiency in the use of time, staff, money, or other resources while improving student learning or other educational outcomes (i.e., outcome per unit of resource).
-Such projects may include innovative and sustainable uses of technology, alternative staffing models, competency-based learning, use of open educational resources (as defined in this notice), or other strategies.
+Such projects may include innovative and sustainable uses of technology, modification of school schedules and teacher compensation systems, use of open educational resources (as defined in this notice), or other strategies.

 Definitions: The following definitions are from the notice of final supplemental priorities and definitions for discretionary grant programs published in the Federal Register on December 15, 2010 (75 FR 78486), and corrected on May 12, 2011 (76 FR 27637), and apply to the priorities in this notice:

-High-need children and high-need student s means children and students at risk of educational failure, such as children and students who are living in poverty, who are English learners, who are far below grade level, or who are not on track to becoming college- or career-ready by graduation, who have left school or college before receiving, respectively, a regular high school diploma or a college degree or certificate, who are at risk of not graduating with a diploma on time, who are homeless, who are in foster care, who are pregnant or parenting teenagers, who have been incarcerated, who are new immigrants, who are migrant, or who have disabilities.
+High-need children and high-need students means children and students at risk of educational failure, such as children and students who are living in poverty, who are English learners, who are far below grade level, or who are not on track to becoming college- or career-ready by graduation, who have left Start Printed Page 25718school or college before receiving, respectively, a regular high school diploma or a college degree or certificate, who are at risk of not graduating with a diploma on time, who are homeless, who are in foster care, who are pregnant or parenting teenagers, who have been incarcerated, who are new immigrants, who are migrant, or who have disabilities.

 Open educational resources (OER) means teaching, learning, and research resources that reside in the public domain or have been released under an intellectual property license that permits their free use or repurposing by others.

-In 2008, the HEA was amended by the Higher Education Opportunity Act of 2008 (HEOA) Pub.
-L. 110-315.
+Note: In 2008, the HEA was amended by the Higher Education Opportunity Act of 2008 (HEOA) Public Law 110-315.
 The HEOA made a number of technical and substantive revisions to SIP.
 Please note that the regulations for the SIP in 34 CFR part 607 have not been updated to reflect these statutory changes.

 The regulations in 34 CFR part 79 apply to all applicants except federally recognized Indian tribes.